 Step 4 Setting Up Formulas

-In the formula editing page, set the formula for "Row Count" as follows:
+In the formula editor, set the formula for "Purchase Request Entry.
+Type + Product" to:

-3. Similarly, set formulas for other fields as follows:
+Using the same method, set the formulas for other fields as follows:

 Field Name | Formula | Formula Meaning |